40843245/CSharp/third package/API/AutoMapper/CH11 -- specify actions before mapping and after mapping.md

 see example 1 for complete code.

+Story:

+The kindly teacher found the fact that even she multiply score by two for all student (of course, clampping the score between 0 and 100).

+But there is a sttudent named 'Minami Kotori' still failed the test (i.e. score < 60 ) as she gets 40 score.

+She want to make every studen pass the test.

+How can she do?

+She founds the solution ad takes a note in the next section.

-## CH11.2 -- specify actions after mapping
+## CH11.2 -- specify actions after mapping (`AfterMap`)
 To map data then process them, we can mapping data (using such as `mapper.Map<TSource,TDestination>` instance method call), first, then write code to process data.

 However, there is a simple way to do that in recent version of `AutoMapper`.